 Social Security Overpayments

-From time to time Social Security may pay you more SSDI, SSI, or retirement benefits than you are owed.
+From time to time, the Social Security Administration may pay you more SSDI, SSI, or retirement benefits than you are owed.
 This can happen when you don't report changes in your income or living situation or when Social Security makes a mistake.

 Talk to a Disability Lawyer